sebanesnico/hello-worldd/README.md

 # hello-worldd
-this my 1st repo in github
+# this my 1st repo in github im really to stressed hahahah joke